All Episodes

 Hi.

-So I hope you guys actually nominate Mitt Gingrich, because I think the the president will dispatch very easily.
+So I hope you guys actually nominate Mitt Gingrich because I think the president will dispatch him easily.

-Now, the reason why I believe that you guys won't nominate Romney, and it's you're gonna have to do it, is because of his religion.
+Now, the reason why I believe that you guys won't nominate Romney, and it's going to hardly know what to do, is because of his religion.

-Sure there is, because he's insufficiently conservative too many.
+Sure, there is, because he's insufficiently conservative to many.

-Uh let we'll talk about the religion angle here in a minute because I true I just don't know that.
+We'll talk about the religion angle here in a minute because I just don't know that.

-Uh it's impossible to know whether Romney has topped out because of of objections to or squirreliness about Mormonism.
+It's impossible to know whether Romney has topped out because of objections to or squirreliness about Mormonism.

 There's no way to go back and make him a Baptist or a Lutheran and see if he would do much better.